What You Need to Know Before Starting Your First Day of Class

 Sign-Up For Classes

-You will need to sign-up for classes and when you do that will be based on several factors.
-If you are active duty and attending classes at your duty station, you might have priority.
-Your school should let you know when you can sign-up and how to do so.
+If you are on active duty and attending classes at your duty station, you might have priority.
+Your school should let you know when you can sign up and how to do so.
 You should have an idea of what classes you will be taking before the sign-up date.
-In some cases, classes fill up quickly, within an hour or less, and you will want to be one of the first to sign-up.
+In some cases, classes fill up quickly, within an hour or less, and you will want to be one of the first to sign up.

 Budget For The Semester

 You should have a budget for the semester.
 Think about any changes you might need to make.
 If you have previously worked full-time and now will go down to part-time, your budget will need a little tweaking.
-If you need to pay for childcare now when before you were a stay-at-home parent, you should account for that.
-Make sure you know what educational benefits you will receive and plan for that money as well.
-For example, with GI Bill, you would get a textbook stipend and possibly money for housing.
+If you need to pay for childcare now, when you were a stay-at-home parent, you should account for that.

 Find Your Study Spots

-Figuring out where you will study before school actually starts can be a smart choice.
-Even more so if you have young children in the home.
-Studying in a quiet house might not be an option for you or there might just be certain times during the day when you can do so.
+Even more so if you have young children in the home, studying in a quiet house might not be an option for you or there might be certain times during the day when you can do so.
 See if any local coffee shops will work as well as your local library or school library.

 Know Your School

-If you are going to a physical school, you should head out there before classes start for a trial run.
-Figure out where your classes are, and how long it will take you to get there.
-Map out your route and then once the first day of school comes you will know exactly where to go.
-Not all college campuses make it easy to find the classrooms and being able to take your time before the first day to find them is a good idea.
+If you are going to a physical school, you should head out before classes start for a trial run.
+Figure out where your classes are and how long it will take you to get there.
+Map out your route, and then once the first day of school comes, you will know exactly where to go.

 Study The Syllabus

 Sometimes you won’t get your syllabus until the first day of school, other times you will be able to get them earlier, especially if you are taking classes online.
 Make sure you read and understand what it says.
-If you can do that, you can go into your first class knowing what is going on, a little about what your teacher or professor expects, and will be a little bit ahead of the game.
+If you can do that, you can go into your first class knowing what is going on, a little about what your teacher or professor expects, and may be a bit ahead of the game.

 Remember Your Goals

 Once school starts and the pressure of tests, papers, and attending classes starts, it can be easy to lose track of your goals.
 Make a list of your college goals and plans, and remind yourself that you can do this.
 Having your goals in front of you will set you up for more school success.
-This is especially true if you have a long college road ahead of you.
+This is especially true if you have a long college road ahead.

 RELATED: